I replaced old bulbs with T8 LED and saved money and energy. I wrote this article to help others learn about the superiority of LED light.

-The fluorescent light fixture in the laundry room of our house started to flicker horribly, turning our normally cheery laundry room into a room our kids called a haunted house.
+When the fluorescent light fixture in the laundry room of our house started to flicker horribly, our normally cheery laundry room became referred to as the haunted house by our kids.

-I did some research and learned that, although the bulbs probably needed to be replaced, the ballast in our fluorescent light fixture was burnt out and also needed to be replaced.
+I did some research and learned that although the bulbs probably needed to be replaced, the ballast in our fluorescent light fixture was burnt out and also needed replacement.
 The replacement ballast would cost $30, and two new T8 fluorescent tube lights would cost $10.

-I'm a big advocate of LED lighting, and I wondered, can you replace fluorescent tubes with leds?
-I decided to do a quick search on Amazon for T8 LED fluorescent tube replacement.
-I discovered I could save at least $20, since I would no longer need to replace the ballast, and the LED tube light would be at least 50% more energy efficient than the already efficient fluorescents, saving me money in the future.
+I'm a big advocate of LED lighting, and I wondered: can you replace fluorescent tubes with LED?
+The quick answer is: Yes, you can.
+I did some quick research on T8 LED fluorescent tube replacement and discovered I could save at least $20, since I would no longer need to replace the ballast.
+Additionally, the LED tube light would be at least 50% more energy-efficient than the already-efficient fluorescents, which would save me money in the future.

 I immediately purchased the LED tube light and am very glad I did.
 Since I believe in paying it forward, I wrote this article to help others learn about the superiority of LED tube lighting compared to fluorescent tube lighting.

-LED tube lights come in many variations, and looking through all the options available on Amazon can seem daunting.
-However, there are only three steps to choosing the right LED tube light:
+LED tube lights come in many variations, and looking through all the options available can seem daunting.
+However, there are only three steps to choosing the right LED tube light.

 - Choose the right tube length (usually 4 feet)